wes111/StopLight/README.md

 on app launch.

 2.  **Initial stoplight state**: The stoplight begins in the "green" state.
-Since this state is neither a restart or light change, the state is not recorded in the stoplight's history.
+Since this state is neither a restart nor light change, the state is not recorded in the stoplight's history.
 Accordingly, all stoplight histories will begin with either a restart or a "Light Change - Yellow."

 ## Future Improvements: